-Note: Philosophy explores and celebrates diversity through identity, in value theory, and in forms of knowledge.
-Philosophy of LGBTQIA+ Studies, Phil 1, and Intro to Feminist Philosophy, Phil 10 classes are primarily focused on these topics.
+Note: Philosophy explores and celebrates diversity through identity, value theory, and in forms of knowledge.

 The American Philosophical Association promotes the discipline and profession of philosophy, both within the academy and in the public arena.
 The APA supports the professional development of philosophers at all levels and works to foster greater understanding and appreciation of the value of philosophical inquiry.
 The APA is active in the defense of professional rights of philosophers.
 It advocates for part-time and under-employed philosophers and for philosophers whose professional rights are at risk, and it provides assistance to departments threatened by lack of institutional support.

 The International Association of Women Philosophers